 Planning a trip to Music City?
 Although we live in San Diego, we’ve gotten pretty familiar with Nashville, Tennessee.
 Katy used to live there, and we try to make a couple trips a year to visit our favorite city in the U.S.!
-Friends and family are always asking for travel tips for their upcoming trips to Nashville.
-So, we’ve developed a mini series to share our favorite things to do in Music City.
+Friends and family are always asking for travel tips and fun things to do for their upcoming trips to Nashville.
+So, we’ve developed a mini-series to share our favorite things to do in Music City.
 Part 1 of our list features some of our favorite attractions, murals, and boutiques.
 Use this as a guide if you’re visiting Nashville for the first time.

 - Hillsboro Village Shops

 – Live Music in Nashville –

 - Bluebird Cafe – Located in Green Hills, Bluebird Cafe offers guests the unique chance to see songwriters tell the story behind some of your favorite country music hits.
 Many songwriters have written legendary songs for artists like Keith Urban, Vince Gil, Garth Brooks, etc. Tip: You must make a reservation a week in advance on their website.

 - Broadway – You can find great music at just about any bar you walk into!
 Tootsies, Honky Tonk Central (Great view from the 3rd floor), Rippys, The Stage, Second Fiddle – you really can’t go wrong at any bar on Broadway.

 - Ascend Amphitheater – This new amphitheater is a great spot to catch a summer concert.
 It’s located on the Cumberland River and offers gorgeous views of the Nashville skyline.

 - Grand Ole Opry – This is a must-see for any country music fan.
 Although it’s about 15 minutes from Downtown, it’s worth checking out.
 They still host the radio show there and you can even catch a glimpse of life backstage during their guided tour.